Kristin Musselman, BSc, BScPT, MSc, PhD

 Toronto, Ontario, M5G 1V7

 Dr. Kristin Musselman is a physical therapist and Scientist with the Neural Engineering and Therapeutics Team at KITE, Toronto Rehabilitation Institute – Lyndhurst Centre.
 She completed a BSc (Life Sciences) and BScPT at Queen’s University, followed by a MSc (Neurosciences) and PhD (Rehabilitation Science) at the University of Alberta.
 Dr. Musselman was a CIHR Post-doctoral Fellow at the Johns Hopkins School of Medicine and Kennedy Krieger Institute from 2010-2013.
-She is active in the Canadian Physiotherapy Association, serving on the Executive of the Neurosciences Division.
-She is also academic lead of the Walking Measures Group and Canadian ABT Working Group for the Praxis Spinal Cord Institute.
+She is academic lead of the Canadian SCI Walking Measures Group and Chair of the Canadian ABT Community of Practice for the Praxis Spinal Cord Institute.

 Singh H, Scovil C, Yoshida K, Oosman S, Kaiser A, Craven BC, Jaglal SB, Musselman KE.
 Factors that influence the risk of falling after spinal cord injury: a qualitative photo-elicitation study with individuals that use a wheelchair as their primary means of mobility.
 BMJ Open.
 2020; 10: e034279.